The following career exploration days cover a wide variety of careers within the agriculture, food, and natural resources pathway.

 Explore the opportunities listed below, when you find the career exploration event you'd like to attend, write down its name so it is handy when you fill out your application.

 Come experience a day of learning how careers in agriculture have an impact on the future of feeding the world.
 You will understand the educational requirements needed in the fields of agricultural research, seed manufacturing and operational leadership.
 Discover more about Bayer’s cutting-edge product development, from research to creating a final hybrid.
-If you are interested in crop science, supply chain manufacturing, or people leadership, this would be a great opportunity for you!
-Held Feb.
-6, 2024.
-Cap of 20
+If you are interested in crop science, supply chain manufacturing or people leadership, this would be a great opportunity for you!
+Cap of 20.

 Have you ever wondered what types of farming exist beyond the typical farming methods?
 Attend this job shadow to see how this business operates for profit on a sustainable small-farm.
-Experience the grown-not flown flower movement by learning about what it takes to raise, harvest and pick fresh-grown flowers.
+Experience the grown-not-flown flower movement by learning about what it takes to raise, harvest and pick fresh-grown flowers.
 Come see the beauty for yourself at Promise and Blossom!
-Held April or May 2024.
+Held April 29, 2025.
+Cap of 10.

-Interested in a hands-on career where every day brings variety?
-Explore careers available within the Public Works Department.
-Public Works is a broad category of infrastructure projects conducted by the government for health and safety, recreation and economic benefit for the greater community.
-Learn about the various jobs that make up a Public Works Department, including: water treatment and management, wastewater treatment and management, landscaping and ground maintenance, equipment maintenance, and general public works.
+Interested in a hands-on career where every day brings something new?
+Explore jobs such as water treatment and management, wastewater treatment and management, landscaping and ground maintenance, equipment maintenance, and general public works that are available within a Municipal Public Works Department.
+Public Works is a broad category of infrastructure projects conducted by a local government for health and safety, recreation and economic benefit for the greater community.
 Two locations will be visited during this shadow.
-Locations are two miles apart so students need to be able to transport themselves from one location to the other.
+Locations are 2 miles apart so students will need to be able to transport themselves from one location to the other.

 Explore the available STEM careers in the agriculture sector.
 If you know you’re interested in agriculture but you just want to know what opportunities are available, then this is the perfect job shadow for you.
-Learn more about becoming an agricultural or environmental engineer, agronomist, and a specialist in livestock.
-Hosted in April or early May 2024 at the ISU research farm in Crawfordsville.
+Learn more about becoming an agricultural or environmental engineer, agronomist, and livestock specialist.
+Hosted in April or early May 2025 at the ISU research farm in Crawfordsville.
 Cap of 10.

 If you are a Returning User filling out a new job shadow application follow these instructions.